LittleGoatBenus/quadraticequation/README.md

 upcoming updates
 - The Y value
-- plotting your equation plus solution
+- plotting your equation plus solution onto a graph